Dartford Crossing: Alternative routes

+As of December 2023, contracts have been awarded and the target date for completion is 2032.

 Charges

 A free-flow electronic charging system called Dart Charge began in November 2014 based on automatic number plate recognition.
 The charge can be paid online or phone, in advance or by midnight the day after crossing, but can no longer be paid in cash at the site since the old toll booths have been removed.
 However, cash payments are accepted at some Payzone retail outlets.
 Reminder signs and variable message signs on approaches to the crossing say "Dart charge – find us online.
 Pay by midnight tomorrow."
 Vehicles have to pay the charge if they use the crossing between 6 am and 10 pm seven days per week, and this is indicated on signs.
 Daily charges for the crossing since October 2018 are:

 Various categories of vehicles are exempt from the charge, including emergency services vehicles, military vehicles and those exempt from Vehicle Excise Duty on the grounds of disability.

 The charges vary according to the type of vehicle.
 Motorcycles are free but there are standard charges for cars, two-axle goods vehicles and larger vehicles with more than two axles.
 Drivers who fail to pay the charge are issued with a penalty charge notice.
 There are no signs warning of penalty charges.

 Since 2008, a local residents' scheme gives 50 crossings to car drivers resident in the Dartford and Thurrock council areas for an annual registration fee of £10, with additional crossings at 20p each.
 On 1 March 2014, this scheme was extended to include privately owned two-axle goods vehicles.
 A further option was introduced giving unlimited crossings for £20 annually.
 Around 44,000 drivers take advantage of this scheme each year.
-Although the website for paying the charge is operated by the UK Government, the day-to-day operations are run by French public roads operator Société des Autoroutes du Nord et de l'Est de la France (SANEF).
+Although the website for paying the charge is operated by the UK Government, the contract for the free-flow charging system is held by French public roads operator Société des Autoroutes du Nord et de l'Est de la France (SANEF) on behalf of the Government.

+In 2025, campaign group Transport Action Network claimed the toll could be tripled to £8.10 for cars and £14 for lorries if private finance is used to build the Lower Thames Crossing.